azuqua/node-token-sockjs/README.md

 ## Events

 Developers can hook into certain events as well.
 The server is extended by a generic EventEmitter so developers can attach multiple event listeners to any event.
-Events listeners related to publish - subscribe actions (subscribe, publish, unsubscribe, broadcast) can be used to enforce access control to certain actions.
+Event listeners related to publish - subscribe actions (subscribe, publish, unsubscribe, broadcast) can be used to enforce access control to certain actions.
 See below for examples.
 If multiple listener functions are bound to the same event only one of them needs to return a falsy value for the action to be disallowed.

 * **authentication** - Fires when the socket successfully authenticates.
 The listener function will be called with the socket, authentication data, and a callback function.
 The callback function does not require any arguments.
 * **subscribe** - Fires when a socket attempts to subscribe to a channel.
 The listener function will be called the socket, subscription data, and a callback function.
 Calling the callback function with an error or falsy second parameter will disallow the socket from subscribing.